Explore this course:

 Teaching

-Throughout your degree, you’ll be taught through lectures, practical sessions, lab placements, tutorials, seminars and online teaching.
-In small group teaching classes you’ll discuss, debate and present on scientific and ethical topics.
+You’ll be taught through lectures, practical sessions, lab placements, tutorials and seminars.
+In small group teaching classes you’ll discuss and present scientific topics.

 Assessment

-Assessment is by formal examinations, coursework assignments, debates, poster presentations and a dissertation.
+Assessment includes, but isn’t limited to, formal examinations, coursework assignments, poster presentations and a dissertation.

 Your career

-If you choose to continue your research training, you’ll be ready to pursue a PhD in areas such as cancer biology, sensory neuroscience, infection and immunity, genomics, stem cells, developmental biology, cell biology or regenerative medicine.
+If you choose to continue your research training, you’ll be well equipped to pursue a PhD in areas as diverse as stem cell biology, translational neuroscience, tissue regeneration, and cancer.

 The School of Biosciences brings together more than 100 years of teaching and research expertise across the breadth of biology.